dapr/docs/daprdocs/content/en/developing-applications/building-blocks/scheduler/scheduler-overview.md

 ### Scheduler reminders

-The [Dapr Workflow building block]({{< ref workflow-overview.md >}}) is built on top of Actor Reminders.
-The Scheduler building block improves the performance and scale of actor reminders, which present scale limitation issues.
+Actors have actor reminders, but present some limitations involving scalability.
+Make reminders more scalable by using `ScheduleReminders`.

 ### Store job details separately from user-associated data

-If a user would like to store their user associated data in a specific state store of their choosing, then they can provision a state store using the Dapr State Management Building Block and set `jobStateStore ` as `true` in the state store component’s metadata section.
-Having the `jobStateStore` set to `true` means that their user associate data will be stored in the state store of their choosing, but their job details will still be stored in the embedded etcd.
-If the `jobStateStore` is not configured, then the embedded etcd will be used to store both the job details and the user associated data.
+If you'd like to store your user-associated data in a specific state store of your choosing, then you can:

+1. Provision a state store using the [Dapr state management building block]({{< ref howto-get-save-state.md >}}).
+1. Set `jobStateStore ` as `true` in the state store component’s metadata section.

+Setting the `jobStateStore` to `true` indicates that your user-associated data is stored in the state store of your choosing, but the job details are still stored in the embedded `etcd`.
+If the `jobStateStore` is not configured, then the embedded `etcd` is used to store _both_ the job details and the user-associated data.

 ## Try out the Scheduler